jina-ai/jina/docs/fundamentals/document/documentarray-api.md

 0.30000001192092896
 ```

 Note that `evaluate()` works only when two `DocumentArray` have the same length and their Documents are aligned by a hash function.
-The default hash function simply uses {attr}`~jina.Document.id`.
+The default hash function simply uses {attr}`~docarray.Document.id`.
 You can specify your own hash function.

 (traverse-doc)=
 ## Traverse nested elements